PeopleXD

 Custom contract negotiations

-• Service level agreements - Guaranteed response times for critical issues, dedicated support resources, and penalty clauses for system downtime.
+- Service level agreements - Organisations can request guaranteed response times for critical issues, dedicated support staff, and financial penalties when the system goes down.

 Managed services v self-service cost implications

-The choice between managed payroll services and self-service platforms significantly impacts both upfront and ongoing costs.
+Your choice between managed payroll services and a self‑service model can influence both upfront and long‑term costs.

-Self-service platforms require lower ongoing fees but demand substantial internal expertise.
-Your HR and finance teams assume responsibility for payroll processing, compliance monitoring, and system administration.
+Self‑service platforms usually cost less to run, but they require strong internal expertise.
+HR and finance teams must handle payroll processing, compliance checks, and system administration.
+This approach suits organisations with experienced payroll teams and stable workforce structures.
 Discover more about payroll processing in our step-by-step guide, incorporating both essential tasks and expert tips so you can be confident in the accuracy and efficiency of your payroll.
-Self-service models work well for organisations with established payroll expertise and stable workforce compositions.

 Expert Insights with Zoe Wilson, Director of ReThink HR